 The magazine says that all Takarazuka members must first graduate from the music school within two years.
 “After that, they will hit the stage,” says the aforementioned source.
 “It is at this time that some will realize their limitations as far as talent, and in such cases they will quit.”

-Some may then enter the hostess biz, others could choose to become the mistress of a wealthy business man — regardless, listing the Takarazuka troupe on one’s resume is a sure-fire start in manipulating men.
+Some may then enter the hostess biz, while others could choose to become the mistress of a wealthy business man — regardless, listing the Takarazuka troupe on one’s resume is a sure-fire start in manipulating men.

 In the case of Kanebayashi, she became employed as a waitress, hotel staff member, and sex worker.